You are here

 When the orphan drug designation application is based on significant benefit, a comparison with registered therapeutic goods is required for designation, as opposed to applications for conditions where there are no therapeutic goods are registered for diagnosis, prevention, or treatment.

-Establishment of significant benefit should be based on the available evidence at the time of the designation lodgement.
+Justification of significant benefit should be based on the available evidence at the time of the designation lodgement.
 Suitable evidence must be provided demonstrating the benefit of the medicine to the population with the condition.
 Significant benefit may not be based on a combination of registered medicines (where this is not a fixed dose combination).

 You must establish significant benefit as compared with all therapeutic goods that are included on the ARTG at the time of designation application lodgement (including the medicine itself).
+If new goods for the diagnosis, prevention or treatment of your proposed indication are included on the ARTG after you lodge your application, you will have the opportunity to submit a further justification of significant benefit in relation to those goods before a decision is made on your application.

 We will not assess significant benefit against comparators that are the subject of a concurrent designation application.
 For a claim of 'significant benefit', we will evaluate whether there is a high probability for patients to experience a clinically relevant benefit.